TITLE IX CONSULTINGCONTACT US NOW FOR A CONSULTATION

 Furthermore, students and employees have protections against retaliatory treatment when they voice a complaint about a possible Title IX violation.
 Unfortunately, many parties ignore the law and engage in discriminatory and harmful conduct against students and employees who complain about mistreatment.
 If you think a college or university violated your Title IX rights, turn to Duffy Law.
 We regularly listen to the stories of possible victims and help answer important questions.

 Did unlawful harassment or discrimination happen to you?
 Sometimes, it may feel like you were the victim of unlawful sex discrimination, but many people fail to speak up because they simply aren’t certain.
 Instead of ignoring the matter or living with possible violations of your rights, consult with a knowledgeable Title IX attorney who can evaluate what happened.
-We regularly advise both students and employees as to whether conduct constituted a Title IX violation or not, whether the issue involves employment discrimination, sexual assault, retaliation, or any other misconduct under the law.
+We regularly advise both students and employees as to whether conduct constituted a Title IX violation or not, and whether the issue involves employment discrimination, sexual assault, retaliation, or any other misconduct under the law.

 What are your options?
 Even if you’re certain a party violated your rights, you may not know where to begin to take action to seek the legal relief you deserve.
 Forms of relief will vary in different situations involving Title IX depending on the circumstances of the situation and type of violation.
 Some options may include: